jj123llol/freemcserver.net-python/README.md

 # starting

+goto console page

 use the network logger (ctrl + shift + i)

-hit start, and filter for a request called "start"
+refresh page

+click the first request

-goto headers and get authentication (make sure u copy SCOPED too)
+goto headers and get cookie

-get the metrics (probably the last header), this changes quite a bit so keep it updated!

 get the id from the topbar url,  panel.freemcserver.net/server/(this will be the id!)